 CHAIR & PRESIDENT MESSAGE

-The Overbrook Foundation is a family foundation which in less than one year will celebrate the 70th anniversary of its founding by Helen and Frank Altschul.
+The Overbrook Foundation is a family foundation which recently celebrated the 70th anniversary of its founding by Helen and Frank Altschul.
 Over that seven-decade lifespan, the Foundation has continually revisited and renewed its purpose.
-Today, its Board of Directors is made up of grandchildren, great-grandchildren, their spouses and as of June will again include a non-family director.
-As the Foundation approaches the 70-year milestone it remains committed to its mission to support organizations advancing human rights and conserving the natural environment.
-Our Directors and staff believe this mission is as important today as at any time in the life of Overbrook.
+Today, its Board of Directors is made up of grandchildren, great-grandchildren, their spouses and partners and one non-family director.
+The Foundation remains committed to its mission to support organizations advancing human rights and conserving the natural environment.
+Directors and Staff believe this mission is more critically important today than at any time in the life of Overbrook

 If you are interested in more information on past Foundation priorities, please see our past letters from the Chair and President below.